jeremycraney/jeremycraney/README.md

 <details>
   <summary><strong>More About Me</strong></summary>
   <br>
-   I'm working in my first role as Web Rails developer.
+   I'm working in my first role as Web developer.
 I have had an interest in coding since a couple of years ago, but never really focused on learning to code until 2020.
 This 2021 I got the opportunity to show my skills. </p>

    **Hobbies**